richiemikke/celo-dao-tutorial/README.md

 Now lets look at the `createProposal` function.
 This function creates a new proposal in our DAO.
 It takes one argument `_description`, which is a string containing a description of the proposal.

 The function first creates a reference to the Proposal struct at index `proposalCount` in the proposals array using the storage keyword.
+It then:
-It then sets the `proposalId` to the value of `proposalCount`, the proposer to the address of the caller, the description to the provided description, and sets the initial `yesVotes` and `noVotes` to 0.
+- Sets the `proposalId` to the value of `proposalCount`.
+- The proposer to the address of the caller.
+- The description to the provided description.
+- Sets the initial `yesVotes` and `noVotes` to 0.

 Finally, it sets the executed flag to false, indicating that the proposal has not been executed yet.